-- 1. Run the SQL Server installer. - 2.
+- 1. Run the SQL Server installer and perform a "Custom" installation. - 2.
 Create a new installation / instance, follow the instructions and ensuring the following: - a.
-During "Instance Configuration" a "Named instance" must be created and the "Instance ID" MUST be set to "ADOXX15EN" and preferably the name too. - b.
-During "Server Configuration" specify the collation to be "Latin1\General" (Windows collation designator) with "Case-sensitive" and "Accent-sensitive" both on or try "SQL\Latin1\General\CP1\CS\AS" (SQL collation, not tested). - c.
+During "Instance Configuration" a "Named instance" must be created and the "Instance ID" SHOULD be set to "ADOXX\SQL2019" and preferably the name too. - b.
+During "Server Configuration" specify the collation to be "Latin1\General" (Windows collation designator) with "Case-sensitive" and "Accent-sensitive" both on or try "SQL Latin1 General CP1 CS AS" (SQL collation, not tested). - c.
 During "Database Engine Configuration" specify "Mixed Mode" as the authentication mode and preferably use the password "12+\ADOxx\+34" (without the double quotes).
 It is also recommended to add the current user under "Specify SQL Server administrators".